 Whole school newsletters are published every Friday throughout the term.
 These keep you informed about what is going on at school and tell you about ways in which you can help.
-They will be emailed to you weekly or check our website for these newsletters, or any other letters from us.
-If you prefer a hardcopy please let the School Secretary know.
+They will be emailed to you weekly and published on our website.
+If you prefer a hard-copy please let the School Secretary know.